Cats are curious creatures that love to climb, scratch, and lounge in cozy spaces.

 When I look at cat trees, I want something that, at the very least, does three things:

-• It gives my cats something to climb on (obviously).
+• It gives our cats something to climb on, obviously.

-• Provides plenty of surfaces for them to scratch, so they don’t claw up my furniture.
+• Provides plenty of surfaces for them to scratch, so they don’t claw up our furniture.

 • Offers a cozy little nap spot.